 How Do You Like It So Far uses pop culture to take soundings of a society in transition, exploring intersections with civic imagination and engagement, and social and political change.
 Henry Jenkins and Colin Maclay are your guides on this adventure.

-See bottom of this page for a full transcript of this episode.
+Check back soon for a full transcript of this conversation.